ReactMaverick/react-native-formtastic/README.md

     ```

 - **`datePickerMode`**: Mode of the date picker (e.g., 'single', 'range', 'multiple').

   - Usage:

     ```tsx
     <FormInput
       //....
 Other Props
-      datePickerMode='multiple' // Default is single
+      datePickerMode="multiple" // Default is single
       //...
 Other Props
     />
     ```

 - **`initialDate`**: Initial date for the date picker.
 (For datePickeMode: **single**)

   - Usage:

     ```tsx